 Examine the ideas and actions of some of the major national figures who shaped American environmental awareness, for example, Henry David Thoreau, John Muir, Gifford Pinchot, Ansel Adams, Rachel Carson, or others.
 Compare and contrast their different approaches to nature and preservation, and consider what tensions as well as shared outlooks have shaped the environmental movement.

-CONTENDING VOICES: THEODORE ROOSEVELT VS. IDA TARBELL

-Questions for Class Discussion

-1. How did Roosevelt analyze the activities of the muckraking journalists in 1906?

-2. How did muckraker Tarbell analyze Roosevelt’s comments?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 Richard Hofstadter, The Age of Reform (1955).